ignite/cli/docs/kb/band.md

 ## Files and directories

-When you scaffold a BandChain oracle, the following files and directories are created and modified:
+When you scaffold a BandChain oracle module, the following files and directories are created and modified:

 - `proto`: oracle request and response data.
 - `x/module_name/keeper`: IBC hooks, gRPC message server.